michaelbulaongdev/portfolio/README.md

 # Create React App

-This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.
+This project was created using Create React App and deployed to Vercel.

 ## Deploy Your Own